 - Proper air filter replacement

 Some heating systems have multiple air filters which may eventually need replacement.
-The most common are the filter on the return air vents and on the furnace’s front or side.
+The most common is the filter on the return air vents and on the furnace’s front or side.
 It’s important you use the right sized, high-quality filters for your system because filters come in different MERV ratings and levels of filtration.

 Using high-end’ filters can be detrimental to your heating system as their low porosity leads to improper airflow and consequent overheating.
 Replacing old filters with the wrong new filters can lead to unnecessary and preventable heater repair.
 This damage and repair are easily prevented by having home heater repair technicians do the proper air filter replacement for you.